On Nondefinability of Interior-Connectedness via the Contact Relation: Introduction

 Connectedness can be fairly easily defined by means of the contact in the setting of BCAs via the following constraint

-In effect, in the regular closed algebras, for any topological space $\klam{X,\tau}$ and any regular closed subset $A$ of $X$ we obtain that
+In effect, in the regular closed algebras, for any topological space $ \langle X,\tau \rangle $ and any regular closed subset $A$ of $X$ we obtain that

-However, it is natural that the expressive power of the language of BCAs must be topologically limited and that although many topological properties can be captured with the contact relation, there will be such that cannot be couched by its means.
-The internal connectedness serves as an example, as was proven by \cite[Proposition 2.1]{Ivanova-ECAATC}.
-In her proof, Ivanova used Padoa's method (see e.g., \citealp{Beth-OPMITTOF}) and produced isomorphic contact algebras $\frB_1$ and $\frB_2$ such that the first has a regular closed set $A$ whose interior is internally connected but whose counterpart in $\frB_2$ does not enjoy this property.
+However, it is natural that the expressive power of the language of BCAs must be topologically limited and that although many topological properties can be captured with the contact relation, there will be such that cannot be expressed in terms of it.

+Interior-connectedness serves as an example, as was proved by Ivanova \cite[Proposition~2.1]{Ivanova-ECAATC}.
+In her proof, Ivanova used Padoa's method (see, e.g., Beth \cite{Beth-OPMITTOF}) and produced isomorphic contact algebras $\mathfrak{B}_{1}$ and $\mathfrak{B}_{2}$ such that the first has a regular closed set $A$ whose interior is connected but whose counterpart in $\mathfrak{B}_{2}$ does not enjoy this property.
 The construction is based on a topological space with seven points whose topology has certain symmetries.
-It was our impression that the phenomenon of non-definability of the property of internal connectedness can be analyzed in a~graph-based setting by means of shapes and colors that enhance topological intuition and understanding of the proof.
+It was our impression that the phenomenon of nondefinability of the property of interior-connectedness can be analyzed in a~graph-based setting by means of shapes and colors that enhance topological intuition and understanding of the proof.
 In effect, we managed to simplify the proof slightly and show that the proof must be minimal in the sense of the cardinalities of both the spaces involved and their regular closed algebras.

-In the sequel, we present our findings.
+Having said that, we want to emphasize that we do not use the graph topology (see Hatcher \cite{Hatcher-AT}) in our investigations.
+The graphs with which we represent spaces are heuristic devices, yet they are not deprived of precise meaning that we of course explain.